Kingm11/Data_analysis/README.md

 This function takes a pandas dataframe as input and performs the following operations:

 .
-Checks for missing values using Pandas isnull function, and drops them using dropna function if there are any.
+Checks for missing values using Pandas isnull function data_analysis.py , and drops them using dropna function if there are any.

 .
 Checks for duplicate rows using Pandas duplicated function, and drops them using drop_duplicates function if there are any.